vinnow98/peasants/README.md

  suffering, and that meditation, spiritual and physical labor, and good behavior

-suffering - kill your entire population
+suffering - kill your entire population.
+Only in sacrificing all things wil you bless the thing you love.

 meditation - dont touch anything for 2mins?
+Learning to be still,t o really be still and letlife happen - that stillness becomes a radiance

 Labour - press earn 1 gold 200 times?
+It is only through your labour and painful effort, by grim energy and resolute courage, that we move on to better things

-Good behaviour - Dont own any knights after a certain period
+Good behaviour - Dont own any slaves after a certain period.All workers deserve a fair wage.

 pay for hints with souls sacrificed to Mara